What is Conversion Lift?

-When you start a test, Meta will automatically divide your target audience into two groups:
+Audience Segmentation: Meta automatically divides your target audience into two statistically identical groups:

-Test Group: People who can see your ads
+Test Group: Users who see your ads normally

-Control Group: People who won't see your ads (also called the holdout group)
+Control Group: Users who don't see your ads (holdout group)

 Demographics

-Throughout the test period, Meta tracks conversions using your selected Meta Pixel.
+Conversion Tracking: Throughout the test period, Meta tracks conversions via your Meta Pixel implementation

-The difference in conversion rates between these groups represents the "lift" - the true incremental impact of your advertising.
-This shows you which conversions wouldn't have happened without exposure to your ads.
+Lift Calculation: The difference in conversion rates between groups represents the true incremental impact of your advertising

 An active Meta ad account